bruceravel/BLA-XANES/doc/bla/install.rst

 - Install the :demeter:`demeter` installer package,  then
 - Install the :demeter:`metis` installer package

-Both are download and double-click installers.
+Both are download-and-double-click installer packages.

-.. todo:: URLs and further instuctions
+.. todo:: URLs and further instructions

 Building the document
 ---------------------